-Color is the aspect of things that is caused by differing qualities of light being reflected or emitted by them.
-To see color, you have to have light.
+Color is the aspect of things that’s caused by differing qualities of light being reflected or emitted by them.
+To see color, you’ve got to have light.
 When light hits objects, some of the wavelengths are absorbed and some are reflected, depending on the materials in the object.

 Color is all in the mind

 All light rays contain color.
 Light is made of electromagnetic waves.
 Different colors have different wavelengths, which is the distance between corresponding parts of two of the waves.
 The longest wavelength of light that humans can see is red.
 The shortest is violet.
 Ultraviolet has an even shorter wavelength, but humans cannot see it.
 Some birds and bees can see ultraviolet light.
 Infrared has a longer wavelength than red light, and humans can’t see this light but can feel the heating infrared generates.

 From the standpoint of physics, our perceptions are inherently false.
 What we see as a cell phone or a tiger are just clouds of tiny particles held together by powerful electrical forces.

 But despite our disconnect from the true nature of reality, our perceptions are probably the most important condition of being alive.
 The magic of perception is that each person creates his or her meaning through perception.
 And although our perception is personal, underlying much of it is a common thread that runs throughout humanity, and may also extend to other animals, as well.

 Take the color red.
 Unless you are color blind, the wavelengths of light that correspond to what we perceive as red will produce similar effects on people.
 The power of red also extends to the realm of sexual attraction.
 So, our perceptions of red are more than a conscious acknowledgment of a color found on tomatoes or roses or blood.
 There’s a subtle — often unconscious — act of creation that occurs every time red flashes before our eyes.